mattermost/mattermost-plugin-msteams/docs/azure_setup.md

 16. Click on **Grant admin consent for...** to grant the permissions for the application.

+### Step 2: Create a user account to act as a bot

+1. Create a regular user account.
+We will connect this account later from the mattermost side. // TODO: Add more details to this process

+### Step 3: Ensure you have a pay subscription enable

+1. Create a paid subscription to Azure and associate it to your account. // TODO: Add more details to this process

 You're all set for configuration inside Azure.